 Not every upgrade is worth the money, but some genuinely improve your results.

 Sherwin-Williams Emerald Interior adds $0.35 to $0.55 per square foot but delivers superior washability with a soft, designer sheen.
-If you've got kids or high-traffic areas, it pays for itself in longevity.
+According to the Sherwin-Williams Emerald Interior product page, this line offers one-coat coverage as a paint and primer in one, with advanced stain-blocking technology and VOC content fewer than 50 g/L. If you've got kids or high-traffic areas, it pays for itself in longevity.

 Duration Home for bathrooms and laundry rooms costs about $0.25 per square foot more but offers exceptional moisture resistance with antimicrobial additives.
 In Florida, that's not a luxury - it's insurance against mildew and peeling.